Jumpscale/portal9/docs/Configuration/PortalConfiguration.md

 ```

-In the above file `[portal.main]` means that this the main instance of the portal.
+In the above file `[portal.main]` means that this is an instance of portal called "main".
 For each instance there is three sections:

 - The main section where general configurations are defined